AbuBakarFarooq224/Ye-Stronger/README.md

 ## Installation

-Make a Separate Folder in your PC and name it whatever you want then open powershell and run this command
+Make a Separate Folder in your PC and name it whatever you want, then open powershell and run this command

 ```bash
 cd WHATEVER_YOU_NAMED
 ```

-After that run this command
+After that run this command, you need to have git installed before.

 ```bash
 git clone https://github.com/AbuBakarFarooq224/Ye-Stronger.git
 ```

 **2. Install dependencies**